jmatysczak/HTMLPOCs/README.md

 ### HTML/CSS/Javascript proof of concepts/examples/investigations.

 #### CoverFlow
-Various examples of the CoverFlow effect.
-See the HTML files for more information.
+Examples of the CoverFlow effect.
+Each HTML file contains more information.
+Here is an overview:

+##### HorizontalMultiplePerspectives.html
+Horizontal CoverFlow where each cover has its own perspective.
+No Javascript is used for the effect itself.

+##### HorizontalSinglePerspective.html
+Horizontal CoverFlow where there is a single perspective.
+Various amounts of Javascript are used to achieve variations of the CoverFlow effect.